 Doing so lets people know that there is an awesome piece of content out there for them to enjoy.

-If you simply sit and wait for the traffic to come to your newly published blog post automatically, you are making a very big mistake.
+If you sit and wait for the traffic to come to your newly published blog post automatically, you are making a huge mistake.
 You need to actively go out and tell people that there is a new blog post live on your blog.

 Let me explain this idea of self-promotion with a simple calculation:

 - You publish a new post and submit or share it to 50 social bookmarking/networking sites.

 - Every site sends you one visitor or 50 in total.

 - If your content is shareable and has quality content, people will share it.
 Let’s assume that 20 of those 50 people share it on their social networking sites, which in-turn sends two visits for every share.

 - Total traffic: (50*1) + (20*2) = 90 visits, and from there the process will continue.

 I have assumed a minimum number of people and “shares” in my example, and of course, these numbers will vary according to other factors including the quality of your post.

 The idea behind this example is to illustrate why you should be promoting your blog posts after publishing them.
 If you have worked on building a quality social media profile and social bookmarking profile, your shared content will drive great results in terms of increased traffic.